德州儀器 (TXN) 2023 Q2 法說會逐字稿

 Vivek Arya - MD in Equity Research & Research Analyst

-• I had a high-level question, which is, when I compare DI sales growth right down almost 13%, 14% in the near term, down double digit versus peers is significantly below.
+• I had a high-level question, which is, when I compare TI sales growth right down almost 13%, 14% in the near term, down double digit, versus peers, it's significantly below.
 And when I look at your trailing 12-month free cash flow of sub-17%, if my model is right, that is the lowest since 2010.
 But at what point will TI say that something needs to change in the strategy to help close the gap on the growth side and to help free cash flow margins get back to the trend line?
-So I understand that, obviously, you're not optimizing the model for just 1 year.
+So I understand that, obviously, you're not optimizing the model for just one year.
 But now, we have seen just consistent decline in free cash flow per share, which is your preferred metric.
 So at what point should we start to see free cash flow get back to historical trends?

 • Rafael R. Lizardi - CFO and Senior VP of Finance & Operations